JuliaPerf/IntelITT.jl/README.md

 # IntelITT.jl

-## Julia and VTunes

-You need to set the environment variable `ENABLE_JITPROFILING=1`.
-Also note that for Julia <= 1.8, you need to compile Julia locally with `USE_INTEL_JITEVENTS=1`.

-I recommend using "Start Paused" to minimize the amount of noise you see due to startup and compilation.

-## Example
+## Basic usage

+We recommend to use "Start Paused" mode in conjuction with `IntelITT.resume()` and `IntelITT.pause()` to measure a specific instrumented part of your code (and not, e.g., julia startup and compilation).

 ```julia
 using IntelITT